Alberto Sordi: Film director

 His credits as a director include 19 films.

 In 1966, Sordi made his directorial debut with the comedy Fumo di Londra, acting as both writer and performer in the lead role.
 The performance brought him another David di Donatello.
 In 1967, together with Vittorio De Sica, he went to the USA where they co-created An Italian in America.
 From that moment Sordi decided to concentrate on creating his own films, where he would be both director and screenwriter.
 In 1969, he released Help Me, My Love starring Monica Vitti.
 He made two more movies with Vitti in the main lead: Polvere di stelle (1973) and I Know That You Know That I Know (1982).

+In 1980, he released Catherine and I, a comedy–science fiction film that he also directed and co-wrote with Rodolfo Sonego, starring Sordi alongside Edwige Fenech and Catherine Spaak; the film follows a middle-aged businessman who, frustrated with his wife, lover and domestic life, replaces them with a humanoid robot maid whose increasingly human emotions—especially jealousy—complicate his attempt to live without relationships.

-In 1980, he released Catherine and I. Two years later, he directed Journey with Papa where he starred alongside Carlo Verdone.
+Two years later, he directed Journey with Papa where he starred alongside Carlo Verdone.
 The duo of two actors from different generations was very well received by audiences and the film's box office were record high.
 Released during the Christmas holidays, the film started Sordi's tradition of making a film every year before Christmas.
 In December 1983, he released Il tassinaro.

 In 1984, he directed and co-scripted Tutti dentro (Off to jail, everybody), in which he played a judge who has warrants for corruption served on ministers and businessmen.
 In 1985, Sordi was a member of the jury at the 35th Berlin International Film Festival.